 From a theoretical point of view, it should converge to $0$.
 Several reasons explain this difference with the theory.
 The numerical non-linear system considered is not exactly described by its first-order approximation.
 Moreover the numerical schemes and numerical noise do not allow the observer solution to reach exactly the observed trajectory.
 Note that the small oscillations in the decrease of the estimation error can be explained by the oscillatory behavior described by \eqref{eq:upq0}.
 Numerically speaking, the fact that the model has nearly no diffusion (no theoretical diffusion, and almost no numerical diffusion) can also contribute to this oscillatory phenomena.

 Finally, we compare our observer to the standard nudging algorithm, by choosing a large value for $\alpha_h$ and $\alpha_v$.
 Numerically we have set

 The decrease rate and estimation error at convergence are summarized in table \ref{tab:SV} along with the previous results.
 The decrease rate of our observer is $2.7$ to $3$ times bigger.
-But assuming the solution $(h,v)$ is constant (which is nearly true), the convolution with a gaussian kernel of size $1$ or with a dirac produces the same effect, with a $\pi$ factor (as $\int_{\mathbb{R}^2} e^{-(x^2+y^2)} dx\,dy = \pi$).
+But assuming the solution $(h,v)$ is constant (which is nearly true), the convolution with a Gaussian kernel of size $1$ or with a Dirac produces the same effect, with a $\pi$ factor (as $\int_{\mathbb{R}^2} e^{-(x^2+y^2)} dx\,dy = \pi$).
 Numerically, the factor is a little bit smaller, as the solution is not constant.
-We also see that the estimation error at convergence is a little bit larger for $\alpha$ large.
-Numerically, the small difference can probably be explained by some numerical noise, which is smoothed by the convolution.
+We also see that the estimation error at convergence is a little larger for $\alpha$ large, probably because some numerical noise is smoothed by the convolution.